Pataudi Palace

-The Pataudi Palace, also called Ibrahim Kothi, is a palace of the former ruling family Pataudi family in Pataudi town of Gurgaon district (now Gurugram district) in Haryana state of India.
+The Pataudi Palace, also called Ibrahim Kothi, is a palace of the former ruling Pataudi family, in the Pataudi town of the Gurgaon district in Haryana, India.
 Passed from the last ruling nawab, Iftikhar Ali Khan, to his son, the last recognized titular nawab, Mansoor Ali Khan, the palace is currently held by his son Saif Ali Khan, who is the current patriarch of the Pataudi family.
+Spread over 10 acres, the palace has 150 rooms, including dressing rooms, bedrooms, and billiard rooms.